-The history of the Colonial Natchez District, Mississippi’s most successful early European settlement, is one frequently told through the eyes and accounts of white settlers.
-Yet, Natchez was built primarily through the backbreaking work of African slaves.
+The history of the Colonial Natchez District, Mississippi’s most successful early European settlement, is one frequently told through the eyes and accounts of White settlers.
+Yet, Natchez was built primarily through the backbreaking work of enslaved Africans.
 During Natchez’s first century, people from Europe and Africa, along with Native Americans, struggled with each other over land, labor, and wealth.
-However, not all Africans in Natchez were slaves.
-Free people of color also lived as oddities in this world, which defined black as enslaved and white as free.
+However, not all Africans in Natchez were enslaved.
+Free people of color also lived as oddities in this world, which defined Black people as enslaved and White people as free.
 Nevertheless, free people of color were a part of Natchez’s history from the very beginning.
 Their story is closely linked to French dreams of imperial wealth, British nightmares of governing a too far-flung American empire, and Spanish illusions of creating a colony in the lower Mississippi Valley.

 This article highlights the struggle of free people of color in Natchez to carve out a life of liberty in an utterly hostile environment.
-Not only did free blacks have to contend with slavery and a strict racial hierarchy in the colony, but they also had to fight for survival alongside African slaves and white Europeans.
+Not only did free Black people have to contend with slavery and a strict racial hierarchy in the colony, but they also had to fight for survival alongside African enslaved people and White Europeans.
 Nevertheless, the free people of color used their understanding of laws, families, and imperial rivalries to gain freedom, frequently against the will of their masters.